DRBrenner/leaflet-challenge/README.md

 ## Purpose

-The purpose of this homework assignment was to practice more with APIs, heat maps (using Leaflet), and web design.
+The purpose of this homework assignment was to practice more with APIs, heat maps (using Leaflet and MapBox), and web design.
 The assignment is described in the "Background" section below.

 ## Tools Used

-JavaScript, Leaflet, CSS, HTML, API
+JavaScript, Leaflet, Mapbox, CSS, HTML, API

+## To View

+This is an interactive heat map that is updated with an API call.
+For my protection, I have my Mapbox API key stored in a separate file that I included in my .gitignore file.
+To view the visualization:
+   1. Obtain or retrieve an API Key from Mapbox.
+   2. Clone the respository.
+   3. Create a new JavaScript file in the Leaflet-Step-1/static/js folder called "config.js"
+   4. Enter the following in the config.js:
+         >const API_KEY = "YOUR API Key goes here";

 ## Background